 Being the daughter of a pulmonologist, I was taught to never smoke around the same time I was learning my ABCs.
 My mom found a photo I drew when I was about 5 years old that depicted a scribbly version of the “no smoking” sign.
 I had to have been the youngest spokesperson for “Tobacco Free Florida” that there was, and to this day I have never tried a cigarette.
 However, there’s a new trend in smoking that my cautioning father couldn’t have predicted 21 years ago.
 It’s a vaping epidemic.
+Almost one in five school students have tried e-cigarettes or vaping at least once.

 What is vaping?